 State and federal governments increasingly are moving toward a health care industry driven by quality.
-Providers have likely noticed increased activity among Medicare Advantage payers, regarding quality initiatives.
+Health care practitioners have likely noticed increased activity among Medicare Advantage payers regarding quality initiatives.

-Humana has developed the resources below to help health care providers navigate the new quality landscape.
+Humana has developed the following resources to help physicians and clinicians navigate the new quality landscape.

 Humana's quality improvement program includes clinical care, preventive care and member services.
 View Humana's Quality Improvement Progress Report (390Kb) for information about our quality improvement program and progress toward our goals.